kvassAI/slate/source/includes/_orders.md

 ## List all Orders

-Retrieves a list of all Orders associated with the company.
+Retrieves a list of all Orders associated with the company's database.
+It is also possible to filter the search by using pagination.

 > Definition